Bug report #20614

 Problem with encoding when using GRASS (v.generalize) through QGIS

-Added by Bastien Ferland over 5 years ago.
-Updated about 5 years ago.
+Added by Bastien Ferland almost 6 years ago.
+Updated almost 6 years ago.

 Status:Closed